NVIDIA-ISAAC-ROS/isaac_ros_visual_slam/README.md

 ## Coordinate Frames

 This section describes the coordinate frames that are involved in the `VisualSlamNode`.
-The frames discussed below are oriented as follows:<br>
+The frames discussed below are oriented as follows:

 <div align="center"><img src="resources/Axes.png" width="300px"/></div>